Andrew Norton: Biography

 From November 1997 to December 1999, Norton was the Higher Education Adviser to Dr David Kemp, Federal Minister for Education, Training and Youth Affairs.
 He was a fortnightly columnist for The Courier-Mail (1996–97) and a monthly columnist for The Education Age (2003).
 From 2003 to 2006 he blogged regularly at Catallaxyfiles.

 Norton holds a Bachelor of Arts (First Class Honours) and Bachelor of Laws from Monash University.

 During the 2001 election, Andrew Norton was interviewed on SBS Worldview, ABC Life Matters, and The 7:30 Report concerning his opinions on ALP's higher education funding plans.
 Various newspapers and magazines have published articles by Norton about his market-based approach to higher education.

 He joined the Grattan Institute in 2011.

 In 2013 he was appointed by then Minister for Education Christopher Pyne to review the previous government's decision to remove controls on the number of government-supported bachelor's degree students in Australian public universities, known as demand driven funding.
 His co-reviewer was David Kemp.

 The review of the demand driven system was released in April 2014.
 The main recommendations to keep and extend the system were accepted by the government.
-However the government's legislation, which also included deregulation undergraduate fees, was twice defeated in the Australian Senate.
+However the government's legislation, which also included deregulation of undergraduate fees, was twice defeated in the Australian Senate.

 Norton is also known for proposing reforms to the Australian student loan scheme.
 His suggestion to recover student debt from deceased estates was ruled out by then Prime Minister Tony Abbott in May 2014.
 However, in October 2015 the new Minister for Education, Simon Birmingham, again raised the possibility of changing loan repayment rules.
 Norton left the Grattan Institute in July 2019.
 He subsequently became Professor in the Practice of Higher Education Policy at the Australian National University.